lyjacky11/lyjacky11/README.md

 -->

 ### Welcome to my GitHub! 👋
 Hi there!
-My name is Jacky Ly and I'm currently a co-op student studying Computer Science at Ryerson University.
+My name is Jacky Ly and I'm currently studying Computer Science at Ryerson University.

 I build and develop web apps in HTML5, CSS3, JavaScript, React, and other applications in Java, Python, C#, and more!
 Check out my projects and [GitHub repositories](https://github.com/lyjacky11?tab=repositories)!